-The Company uses valuation techniques that are appropriate in the circumstances and for which sufficient data are available to measure fair value, maximising the use of relevant observable inputs and minimising the use of unobservable inputs.
+The Company uses valuation techniques that are appropriate in the circumstances and for which sufficient data are available to measure fair value, maximizing the use of relevant observable inputs and minimizing the use of unobservable inputs.

-All assets and liabilities for which fair value is measured or disclosed in the financial statements are categorised within the fair value hierarchy, described as follows, based on the lowest level input that is significant to the fair value measurement as a whole:
+All assets and liabilities for which fair value is measured or disclosed in the financial statements are categorized within the fair value hierarchy, described as follows, based on the lowest level input that is significant to the fair value measurement as a whole:

-- Level 1 Quoted (unadjusted) market prices in active markets for identical assets or Liabilities - Level 2 Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable - Level 3 Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable
+- Level 1 Quoted (unadjusted) market prices in active markets for identical assets or Liabilities - Level 2 Valuation techniques for which the lowest level input that is significant to the fair Value measurement is directly or indirectly observable - Level 3 Valuation techniques for which the lowest level input that is significant to the fair Value measurement is unobservable

-For assets and liabilities that are recognised in the financial statements on a recurring basis, the Company determines whether transfers have occurred between levels in the hierarchy by reassessing categorisation (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period.
+For assets and liabilities that are recognized in the financial statements on a recurring basis, the Company determines whether transfers have occurred between levels in the hierarchy by re-assessing categorization (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period.

-(d) STANDARDS ISSUED BUT NOT EFFECTIVE
+(f) STANDARDS ISSUED BUT NOT EFFECTIVE